koorchik/my-talks/README.md

 **Presented at:**

-* [Case Study Seminar "Architecture of 4 Real JavaScript Projects"](https://www.facebook.com/events/795183720819720/) February 23 (the talk was about the architectural aspects of major Node JS projects)
+* [Case Study Seminar "Architecture of 4 Real JavaScript Projects"](https://www.facebook.com/events/795183720819720/) February 23 (the talk was about a high peformance Excel engine in JavaScript)

 **Content:**